ariane-h/rails_recipe_blog/README.md

 ### Thanks

-This project is an implementation of learning from this tutorial(https://youtu.be/XEkJ3vZb6-Q) Cute cupcake-themed Lorem Ipsum by CupcakeIpsum(http://www.cupcakeipsum.com/)
+This project is an implementation of learning from this WebCrunch [tutorial](https://youtu.be/XEkJ3vZb6-Q) Cute cupcake-themed Lorem Ipsum by [CupcakeIpsum](http://www.cupcakeipsum.com/)